Overview of the Monitoring page

 TIP:

-For imports from iManage Work at cloudimanage.com, you can manage activity outliers—that is, system or other privileged accounts in your organization may perform a high number of activities for valid purposes—from the Activity Feeds section under Settings>General.
+For imports from iManage Work at cloudimanage.com, you can manage activity outliers—that is, system or other privileged accounts in your organization that may perform a high number of activities for valid purposes—from the Activity Feeds section under Settings>General.

 Remove imports from imports panel